What Is Blog Design?

 This is something I’ve noticed from my own experience.
 If I land on a blog with a small font, I usually click away.

-But if I wind up on a blog with highly-readable font I’ll usually give the content a chance.
+But if I wind up on a blog with a highly readable font I’ll usually give the content a chance.

 Medium.com is the king of readable font.